Migrations Postdoctoral Fellow

 She graduated from The Ohio State University with a doctorate in comparative studies.
 Her work is in the area of critical refugee studies, incorporating approaches from postcolonial, narrative, and cultural studies to consider experiences and representations of precarious migration, asylum, undocumented migration, and human rights.
 Focused on the Black Mediterranean, her research and public writing respond to anti-immigrant racism and the necropolitics of border control.

-Eleanor has taught courses focused on migration, war and conflict, literature and film, Italian language, and writing.
-At Cornell, she is co-teaching the new course Migrations: A Global, Interdisciplinary, Multi-Species Examination.
+Paynter has taught courses focused on migration, war and conflict, literature and film, Italian language, and writing.
+At Cornell, she co-taught the new class Migrations: A Global, Interdisciplinary, Multi-Species Examination in fall 2020.
+Read more about Eleanor Paynter.